 It's not always a laughing matter but an amusing example of graphic design going pear shaped is the logo design by the Australian government for The Women's Network.
 Even though it was swiftly discontinued, you can still find in online.
 Have a search and imagine the backlash from the community and the impact it had on the client and the firm that delivered the work.

 There are steps you can take to prevent this kind of situation but having a back up plan such as professional indemnity insurance is a good backup plan.

 Professional indemnity insurance for graphic designers

-What does professional indemnity insurance for graphic designers cover?
+How does professional indemnity insurance for graphic designers work?

 Suited PI cover will provide you with an immediate access to an experienced legal team who will review a developing situation with an unhappy client and either they’ll advise you what to do next or they’ll take over if appropriate.
 Their fees and costs will be covered and if there’s any payout due, your insurers will take care of it.

 Suited PI cover comes with another benefit - Business Legal Protect.
 We mentioned before that contract disputes and unpaid invoices are commonplace for graphic designers.